lynnfaraday/aresmush.com/_root/tutorials/install/install-game.md

 Next we'll configure some basic information about your game.
 These settings determine how you connect to the game.
 When your game opens, the MU* description, website, etc. will appear in the AresMUSH games folder.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** You should use the 'ares' user for everything from now on, reserving the root user for rare server admin operations requiring root access.
+The `setup_server` script should have created the ares user for you automatically and printed the password.
+You should be able to scroll back if you missed it.

 1. Log into your [Server Shell](/tutorials/install/server-shell) with the **'ares' user**.